Three challengers take on incumbent Larry Haskell in Spokane County Prosecutor race

 Statewide, there has been a drop in applications for open prosecuting positions, Haskell said.
 He added that starting salaries are low for new attorneys, but there are substantial raises as attorneys move up in the office.
 Pay for support staff continues to be low, and Haskell said he would like to see it increase.

-Doing the right thing and following the law are two of the things Haskell said he stresses to his attorneys when they have issues in a case.
+Doing the right thing and following the law are two things Haskell said he stresses to his attorneys when they have issues in a case.

 "The right answer is the one that's most consistent with the law," he said.